In Kerala sexual assault case involving Dileep, SC refuses plea seeking transfer of trial judge

 “Most of the time I was weeping,” the actor’s advocate had told the Kerala High Court on November 20.
 “I was compelled to speak about the horrific details before a large group of advocates.
 The judge could not control the court.
 No judge would have allowed to put such questions to a victim of a horrific sexual crime.”

-The female actor was allegedly kidnapped and sexually abused inside her car for two hours by the accused on February 17, 2017.
-Dileep is among the ten accused in the case and alleged to have been the mastermind of the assault.
+The female actor was allegedly kidnapped and sexually abused inside her car for two hours on February 17, 2017.
+Dileep is among the 10 accused in the case and alleged to have been the mastermind of the assault.
 The entire act was also reportedly filmed by the accused to blackmail the actor.

 The trial court had dismissed a plea filed by Dileep to exclude him from the list of accused on the ground that there was prima facie evidence against him.